-Dear Abby: Moving to the desert makes woman thirst for former life
+Abby: Moving to desert makes woman thirst for ex-life

 Dear Abby: Last year my boyfriend and I moved across the country to Arizona so he could be closer to his friends and family.
 My entire family lives on the East Coast.
 Recently, it seems like our plan to marry and start a family keeps getting pushed further and further away.
 I’m 35; he’s 47.
 Neither of us has been married or has kids.